dftbplus/dftbplus/INSTALL.rst

 ``Magma::Magma``, etc.).
 You can either use the CMake find-modules shipped with the DFTB+ source to find those libraries (and to define the corresponding targets) or create your own, provided they define the appropriate CMake targets.
-The  arpack-ng and the ELSI library offer a CMake export file providing the ``ARPACK::ARPACK`` and ``elsi::elsi`` targets, respectively.
+The  arpack-ng and ELSI libraries offer CMake export files providing the ``ARPACK::ARPACK`` and ``elsi::elsi`` targets, respectively.
 Make sure, that CMake can find this export file if the DFTB+ library was compiled with ELSI support (e.g., by setting up the environment variable ``CMAKE_PREFIX_PATH`` correctly).